CUSTOMER CASE STUDY: Dreamy Nightscapes and Vibrant Landscapes in the Scottish Highlands

 Over to Rachael…

 I'm a big fan of the west coast of Scotland, I go to the Highlands as often as I can.
-In the past few years I've been to Ardnamurchan, Wester Ross, Skye, the Isle of Harris, the Isle of Lewis, and I've just got back from the Isle of Coll.
+In the past few years I've been to Ardnamurchan, Wester Ross, Skye, the Isle of Harris, and the Isle of Lewis and I'll soon be travelling to the Isle of Coll.
 I go by myself because I like the quiet and I love the landscapes – no matter where you go, you get mountains, lochs, heather and beautiful beaches.
 It's a great place to go walking even if, (like me), you're not built for proper hiking.

 I usually drive up which is a long, long journey – it can take anywhere between 8 and 10 hours, sometimes followed by a ferry ride, but often when you go on holiday somewhere enough times, the drive itself feels like part of the holiday.
 There’s nothing better than coming across the first big wind farm on the Scottish borders or to Tyndrum and the Green Welly Stop, which is always packed to the brim with motorbikes.